benoitc/gaffer/docs/getting-started.rst

     Process can be grouped.
-You can then start and stop all processes of a group and see if a process is member of a group using the HTTP api. (dadly this is not yet possible to do it using the command line).
+You can then start and stop all processes of a group and see if a process is member of a group using the HTTP api. (sadly this is not yet possible to do it using the command line).

     For example if you want dummy be part of the group test, then